 SEND School Action and School Action Plus

-Our Nurseries are committed to implementing the SEN Action and Action Plus as stated in the The Special Educational Needs and Disability Regulations 2014.
+Our Nursery Schools are committed to implementing the SEND Action and Action Plus as stated in The Special Educational Needs and Disability Regulations 2014.

 a) The practitioner identifies SEND

 c) SENDCO observes child